AlibabaCloudDocs/oss/intl.en-US/Best Practices/Terraform/Use Terraform to manage OSS.md

     }
     ```

-    Run the terraform apply command to execute the configuration file as follows:
+    Run the terraform apply command to execute the configuration file.

     ```
     [root@test terraform-test]#terraform  apply